ja0nz/bachelorarbeit/paper.md

 Software development is undoubtedly rich in complexity and full of subtle pitfalls for the human brain.
 In a typical scenario, a piece of software evolves over time in one or another ~~opinionated~~ direction.
 Layers of new abstractions wrestling with old legacy abstractions and mutation becomes untraceable.
 Subtle bugs start to creep in.
 Eventually the small piece of software may end up in a highly complected monolith which will determine future design decisions to a painful degree.
 Future strategies of the company/organization will be highly determined by the current state in the need of "keeping the lights on".

-On the other side of this dystopian example, the truly agile system architecture is laid out in a fine-grained manner.
-Software becomes pluggable, mutations traceable and modules interchangeable.
+On the other side of this dystopian example, the truly modular system architecture shines in a approachable simplicity.
+The whole system is divided in pluggable parts, object mutations are  traceable and modules interchangeable.
 As Rich Hickey argues, design decisions should be made under the **impression of extending, substitution, moving, combining and repurposing**.
 The ability to reason about the program at any given time is crucial for future decisions and implementations.
 Recalling again the unidimensional nature of simplicity.

 The **state of the web** is certainly a different kind of complexity beast.
 "The web" is coined to "everything that runs in the browser".
 While simplicity in the backend is mostly a matter of principles, any frontend developer is highly restricted on the highly deterministic nature of the browser platform.

 In the last four years the average transfer size of a webpage doubled to currently around 2.5 MB.[^http] Subtracting images, fonts or other content the size of HTML, CSS and JS sums up to a total average of 550 kb.
 One character weights around 1 byte which means an average webpage is delivering 550.000 character or around 125 pages of single-spaced text.
-Frederic Filloux calculated the ratio of real content on different newspaper websites and came to the conclusion, that only round about 5-6 % of the transferred characters made for human consumption.[@Filloux2016]
+Frederic Filloux analyzed the payload on different newspaper websites and came to the conclusion, that only round about 5-6 % of the transferred characters made for human consumption.[@Filloux2016]

 Having an 95 % overhead is rather undesirable for both the consumers and creators of the website.
 Since it's a widespread problem without a single point of failure one can argue the platform itself is the failure.
 By design, every pageload results in a monolithic DOM tree managed by the browser engine.
 Whether rendering just a bunch of static text nodes or an ever changing webapp the underlying global nature of the DOM tree remains the same.
-Every additional service added to the webapp embodies another fold of complexity.
+Every additional piece of software added to this global object embodies another fold of complexity.

 In an non-deterministic runtime environment, encapsulation and modularization is a typical pattern to make complexity manageable and accommodate future uncertainty.[@Baldwin2006, p.1] Today many websites tend towards becoming complex single-page applications (and therefore the average JS payload is soaring too).
 Consequently, the demands to the browser platform changed from a static page renderer to a **complexe UI machine**.
 Under the current situation only additional layers of abstraction can handle complexity.

 In the recent years many **frameworks**, libraries and methodologies approached the global nature of the DOM by scoping assets and design rules into maintainable components.
 While the DOM can't be scoped, JS can.
 Therefore many frameworks, like ReactJS, AngularJS or VueJS just to name a few, ditched the old rule of separated HTML, CSS and JS in favor of an additional layer of abstracted JS components (containing content, markup and styling).
 Quiet often those frameworks mimic a MVC pattern on top of the browser engine which is a reasonable simple design pattern to build graphical user interfaces.
 While frameworks are a valid approach to build scalable web applications they remain highly opinionated, embody inherent complexity themselves and can change and break over time.
 Furthermore, code inflation in front-end is a crucial point for performance and third-party libraries are no exception on that.
 A standardized way for creating complex UI interfaces painlessly requires new build-in browser capabilities.

 In 2013 thinkers, creators and browser vendors joined together to propose *The Extensible Web Manifesto*.[^manifest] The claim of the manifesto is to enhance the current web platforms with new low-level capabilities.
 Those features should empower creators of the web to write more declarative code and therefore overcome known bottlenecks and artificial abstractions.
 Four years later, the enhancement of JavaScript leapfrogged and many new low-level APIs brought to life.
-With this new APIs at hand a vivid web developer can create scoped and highly reusable microservices without additional libraries even directly in the browser console.
+With this new APIs at hand a vivid web developer can create robust websites without additional libraries.

 *Disclaimer:* This paper introduces many new browser build-ins with the focus on try and test.
-As the time of writing, examples can be tried frictionless in the consoles of the latest versions of **Google Chrome, Opera and Apple Safari**.[^jon] On Mozilla Firefox technologies work behind a flag and Microsoft Edge implementation is unfortunately far behind.
+As the time of writing, many examples can be tried frictionless in the console of the latest versions of **Google Chrome, Opera and Apple Safari**.[^jon] On Mozilla Firefox technologies work behind a flag and Microsoft Edge implementation is unfortunately far behind.
 But Browser implementation changes quickly and soon technology adoption won't be an issue.
 Meanwhile new standards can be used through **polyfills** even on legacy browsers.

 [^manifest]: [The Extensible Web Manifesto](https://extensiblewebmanifesto.org/)
 [^http]: [HTTPArchive Trends](http://httparchive.org/trends.php)